PForet/PForet.github.io/_posts/2017-03-25-bayesian-features-machines.md

 header:
     teaser: /assets/images/imdb.png
-excerpt: "How to obtain state-of-the-art accuracy on IMDB reviews, by using Bayesian features in support vector machines."
+excerpt: "How to obtain state-of-the-art accuracy on IMDB reviews, by using Bayesian features with support vector machines."
 ---

 # IMDB sentiment analysis with Bayesian SVC.

-Movies are good!
+Movies are great!
 Sometimes...
 But what if we want to find out if one is worth watching?
 A good start would be to look at its rating on the biggest reviewing platform, IMDB.
 We could also do without the rating, just by reading the reviews of other film enthusiasts, but this takes some time... so what about making our computer read the reviews and assess if they are rather positive or negative?

 Thanks to the size of this database, this toy problem has been studied a lot, with different algorithms.
 [Aditya Timmaraju and Vikesh Khanna](https://cs224d.stanford.edu/reports/TimmarajuAditya.pdf) from Stanford University give a really nice overview of the various methods that can be used to tackle this problem, achieving a maximum accuracy of 86.5% with support vector machines.[Jason Brownlee](https://machinelearningmastery.com/predict-sentiment-movie-reviews-using-deep-learning/) from _machinelearningmastery_ also gives a good deep learning tutorial achieving an accuracy of  87.8%.
 Today, we will see how a support vector machine with Bayesian features leads in only a few lines of code to an accuracy of **91.6%**.

 ## Multinomial Naive Bayes classifier

 Bayesian classifiers are a very popular and efficient way to tackle text classification problems.
-With this method, we represent a text by a vector $$f$$ of occurrences, for which each element denote the number of times a certain word appears in this text.
-The order of the words in the sentence doesn't matter, only the number of time each word appear.
+With this method, we represent a text by a vector $$f$$ of occurrences, for which each element denotes the number of times a certain word appears in this text.
+The order of the words in the sentence doesn't matter, only the number of times each word appears.
 The Bayes formula gives us the probability that a certain text is a positive review (label $$Y=1$$):

 $$
 P(Y=1|f) = \frac{P(f|Y=1)P(Y=1)}{P(f)}
 $$

 We want to find the probability that a given text $$f$$ is a positive review ($$Y=1$$).
-Thanks to this formula, we only have to know the probability that this review is written given that it is positive ($$P(f|Y=1)$$), and the overall probability that a review is positive $$P(Y=1)$$.
+Thanks to this formula, we only need to know the probability that this review, knowing that it is positive, was written. ($$P(f|Y=1)$$), and the overall probability that a review is positive $$P(Y=1)$$.
 Although $$P(f)$$ appears in the formula, it does not really matter for our classification, as we will see.

 $$P(Y=1)$$ can be easily estimated: it is the frequency of positive reviews in our corpus (noted $$\frac{N^+}{N}$$).
-However, $$P(f|Y=1)$$ is more difficult to estimate and we need to make some very strong assumptions about it.
+However, $$P(f|Y=1)$$ is more difficult to estimate, and we need to make some very strong assumptions about it.
 In fact, we will consider that the appearance of each word of the text is independent of the appearance of the other words.
-This assumption is very _naive_, thus the name of the method.
+This assumption is very _naive_, thus illustrating the name of the method.

 We now consider that
 $$f|Y$$